Sensitivity analysis under the $f$-sensitivity models: a distributional robustness perspective: Acknowledgement

-A similar property of one-side validity has been documented by a recent work of~\citet{dorn2021doubly}, where they work under the marginal sensitivity model of~\citet{tan2006distributional} and develop a similar property based on an exact characterization of the worst-case scenario.
-However, in our setting, the one-side validity is a relatively straightforward consequence of the interplay between primal and dual problems.
+The above double robustness property generalizes previous results in observational studies without unmeasured confounding~\citep{robins1994estimation}.
+Notably, in our partial identification setting, $\hat{h}^{(j)}$ only needs to be consistent for the conditional expectation for a upstream estimator $\hat{H}^{(j)}$ that might not be consistent for its target.
+Even more interestingly, we allow for the inconsistency of the ERM step and still obtain a valid lower bound for $\mu_{1,0}$.
+Similar one-side validity has been documented by a recent work of~\citet{dorn2021doubly}, where they work under the marginal sensitivity model of~\citet{tan2006distributional} and develop such property based on an exact characterization of the worst-case scenario.
+However, in our setting, the one-side validity is a relatively straightforward consequence of duality.
 It would be interesting to find connections between our results; for example, whether their result can also be implied by the duality.